Deep-MI/fsqc/README.md

 development of the toolbox.
 The two primary branches are the main branch (`stable`) and the development branch (`dev`).
 New features will first be added to the development branch, and eventually be merged with the main branch.
-You are currently on the development branch.
-To go to the main branch, select it from the drop-down menu on the top left, or [click here](https://github.com/Deep-MI/fsqc/tree/stable).
+You are currently on the main branch.
+To go to the development branch, select it from the drop-down menu on the top left, or [click here](https://github.com/Deep-MI/fsqc/tree/dev).

 ### Roadmap